-Tony Schwartz is the CEO and founder of The Energy Project, a consulting firm that helps individuals and organizations solve intractable problems and add more value in the world by widening their world view.
+Tony Schwartz is the founder and CEO of The Energy Project, a consulting firm that helps individuals and organizations more skillfully manage their energy so they can thrive in a world of relentlessly rising demand and complexity.

-Tony is considered one of the world’s thought leaders around sustainable high performance and building more human workplaces.
-He began his career as a journalist and has been a reporter for the New York Times, a writer for Newsweek and a contributor to publications such as New York, Esquire, Vanity Fair, and Fast Company.
+Tony began his career as a journalist and he has been a reporter for the New York Times, a writer for Newsweek, and a contributing writer to New York Magazine and Esquire.

-Tony is married to Deborah Pines, a psychotherapist.
-He has two daughters and three grandchildren.
+Tony graduated with honors from the University of Michigan.
+He is married to Deborah Pines, a psychoanalyst, and they have two grown daughters and four grandchildren.